DiveGearAdvice.comUpdated July 2026

 Cold Water (California Kelp, Pacific Northwest) - 7mm:

-The Fourth Element Proteus 7mm at $449 is built for cold water diving.
+The Fourth Element Proteus 7mm is built for cold water diving.
 Semi-dry seals minimize water exchange.
 High-quality neoprene resists compression over time.
 Essential for regular California kelp or Pacific Northwest diving.

 Fin Selection